US Business Visas

-The employer must file a Form I-129, Petition for a Nonimmigrant Worker, with fee, on behalf of the employee.
+The employer must file a Form I-129, Petition for a Nonimmigrant Worker, with a fee, on behalf of the employee.

 To qualify for L-1 classification in this category, the employer must: